Lidingö Municipality

 It is chiefly located on the island Lidingö, but also incorporates a few smaller islands in the surroundings, most notably the Fjäderholmarna islands within the Stockholm archipelago.

 Being an island municipality it has not been amalgamated with any other entities.
 The small island of Tranholmen has, however, been transferred to Danderyd Municipality.
 The rural municipality was made a market town (köping) in 1910, a city in 1926 and a unitary municipality in 1971.

 The municipality always refers to itself as Lidingö stad ("the City of Lidingö").
 This was a decision taken by the municipal assembly (kommunfullmäktige) in 1992.

+Raoul Wallenberg, Righteous Among the Nations, was born in Lidingö on 4 August 1912.

 Geography

 The island Lidingö is connected to the city of Stockholm by the two bridges of Lidingöbron.
 One is for cars and one for the Lidingöbanan suburban tramway and pedestrians.
 The bridges lead directly to Ropsten, a station on the Stockholm Metro.

 Lidingö is for statistical purposes divided into three localities: Lidingö, Brevik and Sticklinge udde.
 Because of the strait Lilla Värtan separating the island Lidingö from central Stockholm, Lidingö statistically is not counted as a part of Stockholm.